-Meniscus tears are a common knee injury among athletes.
-Severe injuries can often be effectively treated with surgery to repair the meniscus or trim the affected tissue to reduce symptoms and restore functionality.
+Meniscus tears are a common knee injury that can often be effectively treated both with or without surgery, depending on a number of patient factors and specifics of the tear.
+A surgery to address the torn meniscus involves either repairing the meniscus with suture or trimming the affected tissue to reduce symptoms.

 If you have a meniscus tear, having an evaluation with a sports medicine surgeon can help diagnose your symptoms and help return you to your full activities as quickly as possible.
 Here’s more about the symptoms and causes of meniscus tears and how to request an appointment with UOA to discuss your treatment options.